epfl-ada/ada-2021-project-aaaf/README.md

 Finally the popularity of several important and popular topics as justice, taxes, education, weapon were evaluated trought the time for different states.

-## 12.11.2021  Milestone 2 report
-#### Abstract
-In the 21 century Internet and Social Networks brought the speed and depth of trend spreading to the new level.
-Classical media like newspappers now could use Twitter as a resource of information.
-Based on this trend and data we have we decided to focus on trend spreading over the people.
-We are going to try to extract from the data some correlations and dependencies in the filed of trend spreading.
-In fact we have to goals, the first one is to analyze how fast and wide some trends could be.
-The second goal is to identifing of some biases we could have in the data.
-For example some resources or occupations(profesional) could be biased on the some topic.
-Talking about our data - the frequency of some topic could be much higher or lower that the average.

-#### Research Questions:
-The trends we are talking about are some topics, for example it could be `climate change, elections, Trump`.
-In our further analysis we would catch the appereance of this topics in the quoutes.
-We could use exact substring search or kind of similarity matching as fuzzy matching.
-##### Trends spreading
-The first direction of our analysis is a simple and straightforward analysis of trens spreading.
-It then would be used as the base for the second part - biases and correlation analysis.
-Talking about this part we are going to focus on:
-1. The frequency of topic across different years
-2. The frequency of topic across different seasons (of the year/ quarters/ months)
-3. Which trends are more fast in terms of changing frequency.

-##### Identifing biases and correlations
-The second part is more deep one.
-Here we are going to do the core analysis for our final deliverables on the project.
-Our goal is to find any biases in the data we have.
-For example:
-1. The speed and depth of trends spreading in different country are equal or not?
-2. The speed and depth of trends spreading in differend profesional occupations are equal?
-3. Gender/Age biases of the different trends spreading
-4. Correlation of the topics spreading in the dataset and GoogleTrends data (biases of our dataset/biases of quotes)

 #### Proposed additional datasets:
 WikiData API